manhanbanhcanh/ULIS-StudyHub-Webpage/README.md

 ## 📌 Notes
 - This project is still in early stages.
-- I don't have anything internal informations about ULIS and their trainning programs.
+- I don't have any internal informations about ULIS and their trainning programs.